The Story of APATUKU Community

 Basic Services Started: 2009

 The Apatuku CBO faces many challenges, including a small number of Care Workers who are able to provide holistic care for the children.
 The priority has been upon casting the vision of caring for the most vulnerable to the local churches in Apatuku.
-The Lagos Service Centre, though located several hours away, provides as much support to Apatuku CBO as possible.
+The Hands at Work local office team in Lagos, though located several hours away, provides as much support to Apatuku CBO as possible.
 They are modelling effective Holy Home Visits to these Care Workers so that children receive not only services at schooland food and education, but also visits to their own homes where their holistic health care needs can be met.

 Mama Taiwo, a committed Care Worker in Apatuku, offered her own church as a Care Point in the community.
-With the support of her church and after a visit from the Hands at Work Service Centre team and Regional Support Team, the new Care Point started in August 2016.
+With the support of her church and after a visit from the Lagos local office team and Regional Support Team, the new Care Point started in August 2016.
 Mama Taiwo challenged her church to help equip the new Care Point.
 They donated materials and their time to build a simple shelter so that cooking could continue, no matter the weather.
-The Service Centre team have carried out reassessments of all the children in the community, alongside a small but committed group of Care Workers who want to reach the most vulnerable.
+The Lagos local office team have carried out reassessments of all the children in the community, alongside a small but committed group of Care Workers who want to reach the most vulnerable.
 They now holistically serve children from age 1-18, visiting them in their homes as well as meeting them daily at the new Care Point.

-The Service Centre provides ongoing weekly support to Apatuku, despite the physical distance, supported by the Regional Support Team based in South Africa.
-Members of the RST have visited Nigeria every quarter to ensure the Service Centre and its communities are being well cared for.
+The Lagos local office team provide ongoing weekly support to Apatuku, despite the physical distance, supported by the Regional Support Team based in South Africa.
+Members of the RST have visited Nigeria every quarter to ensure the Lagos local office team and its communities are being well cared for.

 Michael* was found by Care Workers who visited his home.
 He was in a desperate situation when they found him.
 Michael had been out working in nearby fields and suffered a serious injury to his leg from a grass slasher.
 He had been abandoned by his mother and left alone in his one-roomed house, unable to move.
 Michael hadn’t eaten or bathed in days.
 The Care Workers set about caring physically for Michael that day and continue to support him through consistent visits to his home and through daily support at the Care Point.